|The Chard Branches

 |Group 3||Ilminster - Chard||6 Key Boxes|

 Each Group was controlled by a Control Instrument in the first-named signal-box, but when Hatch signal-box was 'switched-out' then control of Group 2 passed to Creech Junction.
-The illustration (click for a larger image (70KB)) shows an Occupation Key from the Chard - Ilminster group, note that it is sufficiently old enough to refer to Chard North.
+The illustration (click for a larger image) shows an Occupation Key from the Chard - Ilminster group; note that it is sufficiently old enough to refer to Chard North.

-When the PW ganger needed to have occupation of the line between trains in order to carry out maintenance work, then he would ask the relevant signalman to operate the Control Instrument so that he could remove the Occupation Key from whichever Key Instrument it happened to be in.
+When the PW ganger required occupation of the line between trains in order to carry out maintenance work, then he would ask the relevant signalman to operate the Control Instrument so that he could remove the Occupation Key from its Key Instrument.
 The operation of the Control Instrument locked-up the ETS/EKT equipment for that block section, thereby preventing the signalman from withdrawing a staff or token for a train.
-As long as the PW ganger was in possession of the Occupation Key no train could enter the section, so therefore it was safe for the PW workmen to be on the track without the need for 'look-out' men.
+As long as the PW ganger was in possession of the Occupation Key no train could enter the single-line section, so therefore it was safe for the PW workmen to be on the track without the need for 'look-out' men.
 When the PW work was complete, or the signalman needed to clear the line for a train, then the Occupation Key could be replaced by the ganger into the nearest convenient Key Instrument without the need for him to go all the way back to the signal-box.
-The signalman then would reset the Control Instrument, thereby locking the Occupation Key inside the Key Instrument and releasing the ETS/EKT instruments for the block section.
+The signalman then would reset his Control Instrument, thereby locking the Occupation Key inside the Key Instrument and releasing the ETS/EKT instruments for the block section.

-on the same site and opened 11-Dec-1982.
-A temporary box and panel were used in the
+built on the same site and opened 11-Dec-1982 (a temporary box and panel

 (NOTE: The main line box was not involved with the operation of the branch, but these details have been included for information.)